cic-pairing192/suppl-material/README.md

 This folder contains supplementary material for the paper "A short-list of pairing-friendly curves at the 192-bit security level".

-It contains C+ASM implementations for all the curves benchmarked in the Experimental Results: BLS12-1150, FM16-765, KSS16-766, Fam16-766.
-FM18-768, SG18-638, KSS18-638 and BLS24-509.
+It contains C+ASM implementations for all the curves benchmarked in the Experimental Results: BLS12-1150, FM16-765, KSS16-766, Fam16-766, FM18-768, SG18-638, KSS18-638 and BLS24-509.

 For each of this curves, the binaries can be built by locating the `<preset>` file in the `presets` folder and run the following inside the RELIC root folder:

-    mkdir -p relic-target
+    mkdir -p target-<curve>
-    cd relic-target
+    cd target-<curve>
     ../presets/<preset>.sh ../
     make

-The testing and benchmarking binaries for the pairing module can be found inside the `bin` folder, under names `test_pc` and `bench_pc` respectively.
+The testing and benchmarking binaries for the pairing module can be found inside the `bin` folder, under names `test_pc` and `bench_pc`, respectively.
-We provide prebuilt statically-linked binaries to make the job easier, since the library is notoriously non-trivial to configure and build correctly.
+We provide prebuilt statically-linked binaries to make compilation easier, since the library is notoriously non-trivial to configure and build correctly.

 The operations benchmarked are tagged:
 - `g1_mul` and `g1_mul_sec` for scalar multiplication in G1, with the latter implemented in constant-time.